-The Nestlé Corporate Governance Report 2021 follows the SIX Swiss Exchange Directive on Information relating to Corporate Governance.
+The Nestlé Corporate Governance Report 2023 follows the SIX Swiss Exchange Directive on Information relating to Corporate Governance.
 Additional information can be found in the Compensation Report.
-Nestlé S.A. complies with the recommendations of the Swiss Code of Best Practice for Corporate Governance, as in force at December 31, 2021.
+Nestlé S.A. complies with the recommendations of the Swiss Code of Best Practice for Corporate Governance, as in force at December 31, 2023.

-To avoid duplication of information, cross-references to other reports are made in some sections, namely to the Annual Review 2021, the Financial Statements 2021, which comprise the Consolidated Financial Statements of the Nestlé Group and the Financial Statements of Nestlé S.A., as well as the Articles of Association of Nestlé S.A., whose full text can be consulted in this report (page 55) or on: www.nestle.com/investors/corporate-governance/articles.
+To avoid duplication of information, cross-references to other reports are made in some sections, namely to the Annual Review 2023, the Financial Statements 2023, which comprise the Consolidated Financial Statements of the Nestlé Group and the Financial Statements of Nestlé S.A., as well as the Articles of Association of Nestlé S.A., whose full text can be consulted in this report (page 61) or at: www.nestle.com/investors/corporate-governance/articles.

-The Consolidated Financial Statements of the Nestlé Group 2021 comply with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and with Swiss law.
+The Consolidated Financial Statements of the Nestlé Group 2023 comply with the IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) and with Swiss law.
 Where necessary, these disclosures have been extended to comply with the requirements of the SIX Swiss Exchange Directive on Financial Reporting.